ezos86/zombie-sudoku/README.md

 - IEN-4 Leaderboard
 - IEN-5 Bugs
 - IEN-6 Deployment
-- IEN-7 Cleanup And Misc
+- IEN-7 Cleanup And Tests

 ## Project Structure
 The folder structure of this app is explained below: